pelias/documentation/structured-geocoding.md

 * [Maui](http://search.mapzen.com/v1/search/structured?county=Maui&region=HI)
 * [Alb-Donau-Kreis](http://search.mapzen.com/v1/search/structured?county=Alb-Donau-Kreis&country=DEU) in Germany

-Counties are not as commonly used in geocoding as localities but can be useful when attempting to disambiguate between localities.
-For instance, there are 3 cities named Red Lion in Pennsylvania but only 1 in each of 3 counties.
+Counties are not as commonly used in geocoding as localities, but can be useful when attempting to disambiguate between localities.
+For instance, there are three cities named Red Lion in Pennsylvania but only one in each of three counties.
 Specifying a county disambiguates this list to a single result.

 ### region